Senior Vice President, Sales and Leasing

 June 9, 2020

 Finding the Hidden Gem About 18 months ago, I found myself telling friends and family that I wanted to move on from the data center industry.
-After watching the development of the industry over the past 21 years, I was ready to make a change and try something that did not involve leasing data centers.
+After watching the development of the industry over the past two decades or more, I was ready to make a change and try something that did not involve leasing data centers.

 May 18, 2020